Picovoice/leopard/binding/flutter/README.md

 ## Compatibility

-This binding is for running Cheetah on **Flutter 1.20.0+** on the following platforms:
+This binding is for running Leopard on **Flutter 1.20.0+** on the following platforms:

 - Android 4.4+ (API 19+)
 - iOS 9.0+